kathdiao/selenium-python/README.md

     – Follows best practices by avoiding time.sleep() and waiting only until specific conditions are met.

 4. **Simple Login**
     - Performs a simple login with valid credentials, adds an item to the cart, and navigates to the cart page.
+    - Add negative test cases
+    - Includes negative test cases for validation.
 ---

 ### Notes